Dunning–Kruger effect

 Relation between average self-perceived performance and average actual performance on a college exam.
 The red area shows the tendency of low performers to overestimate their abilities.
 Nevertheless, low performers' self-assessment is lower than that of high performers.

-The Dunning–Kruger effect is a cognitive bias that describes the systematic tendency of people with low ability in a specific area to give overly positive assessments of this ability.
-The term may also describe the tendency of high performers to underestimate their skills.
-It was first described by the psychologists David Dunning and Justin Kruger in 1999.
-In popular culture, the Dunning–Kruger effect is sometimes misunderstood as claiming that people with low intelligence are generally overconfident, instead of describing the specific overconfidence of people unskilled at particular areas.
+The Dunning–Kruger effect is a cognitive bias that describes the systematic tendency of people with low ability in a specific area to give overly positive assessments of their ability.
+The term may also refer to the tendency of high performers to underestimate their skills.
+The effect was formalized and empirically studied by the psychologists David Dunning and Justin Kruger in 1999.
+In popular culture, the Dunning–Kruger effect is sometimes misunderstood as claiming that people with low intelligence are generally overconfident, instead of denoting specific overconfidence of people unskilled in particular areas.

-The Dunning–Kruger effect has been demonstrated across multiple studies in a wide range of tasks from fields such as business, politics, medicine, driving, aviation, spatial memory, examinations in school, and literacy.
 The original study by Dunning and Kruger focused on logical reasoning, grammar, and social skills.
+Later, the effect has been demonstrated across multiple studies in a wide range of tasks from fields such as business, politics, medicine, driving, aviation, spatial memory, examinations in school, and literacy.
 The effect is usually measured by comparing self-assessment with objective performance.
 For example, participants may take a quiz and estimate their performance afterward, and their estimates are then compared to their actual results.

 A number of explanations for, and criticisms of, the Dunning–Kruger effect have been proposed.
 The metacognitive explanation holds that poor performers misjudge their abilities because they lack the ability to recognize the qualitative difference between their performances and the performances of others.
-The statistical explanation holds that the empirical effect may largely be the result of a mere statistical effect and the fact that people have a general tendency to think that one is better than average.
+The statistical explanation holds that the empirical effect may largely be the result of a mere statistical effect and the fact that people have a general tendency to think that they are better than average.
 The rational explanation holds that overly positive prior beliefs about one's skills are the source of false self-assessment.
 Another explanation claims that self-assessment is more difficult and error-prone for low performers because many of them have very similar skill levels.

 There is also disagreement about where the effect applies and about how strong it is, as well as about the practical consequences of the effect.
-Inaccurate self-assessment could potentially lead people to making bad decisions, such as choosing a career for which they are unfit, engaging in dangerous behavior, and inhibiting people from addressing their shortcomings to improve themselves.
+Inaccurate self-assessment could potentially lead low-performers to make poor decisions, such as choosing a career for which they are unfit or engaging in dangerous behavior, or could inhibit them from addressing their shortcomings to improve their competency.